Special Music Services

 Andrew's "Special Music Service" is a 20-25 minute thematic presentation in place of a sermon, weaving his expertly crafted songs together with anecdotes, prose and humor to create a powerful message and uplifting experience.
 His service is easy to plan and present, and is available via live high quality video streaming such as Zoom.
 He has performed at services for Unitarian Universalist, Unity, and Congregational churches as well as Ethical Societies (see list of past hosts), often in conjunction with concert performances.

 Already on the schedule?
 Our Planning our Service page is full of helpful information for those in charge of leading and publicizing the service.

 Click the link for detailed descriptions and recommended readings for UU congregations.

-- NEW!
-"Treasures in Our Chests" - Andrew's exploration of his musical ancestry led to remarkable finds and insights, illustrating how each of us is a product of our ancestors accumulated sets of stories and gifts while transcending their limitations.
+- "Treasures in Our Chests" - Andrew's exploration of his musical ancestry led to remarkable finds and insights, illustrating how each of us is a product of our ancestors accumulated sets of stories and gifts while transcending their limitations.

 - "The Gifts in Our Genes" - an appreciation for the stories doubly-twisted into every cell of our being, and the odd and eclectic collection of saints and rogues who helped create the amazing miracle that is you

 - "Beyond Borders" - the mysteries of the human experience and the challenge of being forced out of our "comfort zone"

 - "Earth Day Every Day" - inspirations and ruminations on leaving lighter footprints

 - "Embracing Our Whole Story" - celebrating with humor and compassion the essential value of the skeletons we keep sequestered in the closet to our whole self.

 - "The Inward Winter Dares to Bloom" - a special service for the season of long nights and seasonal affective disorder (best for Nov.-Dec.)